Where to Eat

 Be sure to pay a visit to Benihana if you find yourself at Mall of America.
 This hibachi style restaurant provides a wide array of Japanese options.
 If a quick-bite is what you desire, the food court is your haven, featuring Johnny Rockets, Melt Shop, Bonchon and many more fast food restaurants.

 Where to Grab Treats & Coffee

 Dinner isn’t complete without a scoop of ice cream or a cup of coffee to top it off.
 Luckily, we know just where to go.
-Across from the Guthrie Theater, Izzy’s has more than a hundred flavors including lemon sponge cake and chocolate caramel superstar.
 Sebastian Joe’s makes small batches of ice cream with quality ingredients daily, with seven signature flavors and a rotating list of many more.
 With locations in Lowry Hill and Linden Hills, you have to make your way there to see what all the buzz is about.
 MN Nice Cream serves made-to-order soft serve creations in Northeast.
 Try one of the special cones, our favorite is Dirt ‘N’ Worms with brownie, Oreo, fudge and gummy worms.
 In need of a caffeine boost?
 Four of the five Spyhouse Coffee shops call Minneapolis home with locations in Northeast, Uptown, North Loop, and Downtown in the Emery Hotel.
 Each location offers a variety of coffee drinks accompanied by a picture-perfect interior for your teenager’s Instagram feed.
 Grab a quick drink or spend the afternoon lounging at one of the many locations.